jacob-jk/list-of-tasks---React/README.md

 ## Description

 Having troubles with organizing your job?
-Here's a newly designed tool to help you manage dealing with upcoming and performed events - a list of tasks enabling users to tick done and awaiting tasks!
+Here's a newly designed tool that helps you with managing upcoming and performed events - a list of tasks enabling users to tick done and awaiting tasks!

 ![app](/public/images/screenshot.png)